 It's absolutely gorgeous, and it never tends to become repetitive even though you could play it for hours on end.
-That's what made it stand out to us as one of the best Android action games in 2022 - just read our Danmaku Unlimited 3 review.
+That's what made it stand out to us as one of the finest Android action games in 2023 - just read our Danmaku Unlimited 3 review.

 This twin-stick shooter excels in a number of areas, including its moody story, range of weapons, challenging bosses, and tense combat.
 If you love bullet hell roguelikes, this one will definitely be among the top Android action games to check out.
 What sets it apart from other similar games are procedurally generated levels, so each run will be different.
 This adds up to the fantastic replayability and longitude of Neon Chrome.
-We've written it down in our Neon Chrome review, and while it was on iOS, we are pretty positive the game will be equally fun for Android too!
+We've written it down in our Neon Chrome review, and while it was on iOS, you can trust us, it will be equally fun for Android too!

 Tomb of the Mask

 If you love some retro arcade action, then Tomb of the Mask will give you all that excitement packed into a rather strange-looking procedurally-generated game.
-In this one, you will have to climb through labyrinths and try to fight your way out, through enemies, traps and whatnot.
+In this one, you will have to climb through labyrinths and try to find the way out, through enemies, traps and whatnot.
 Its pace can vary from being quite sluggish to being so fast that you can barely catch what's going on.
 This will depend on the player mostly.
 8-bit graphics and sounds will turn down some of the players for sure, others will love the game for that same reason.
 It's a unique-looking title that will leave you wanting more and more every time.
-It's brilliant - just read our review if you need further convincing.

 A great action game that shifts the players' attention towards battles that unfold in a blocky-looking colourful arena.
 This battle royale is highly engaging and exciting and even allows players' creativity to come forth and come up with their own arena design.
 There are different characters and game modes, so you won't get bored of it easily.
 Some of my friends are still playing it eagerly and they are looking forward to each new update or new characters.

-After all, it's important to win that battle royale, right?
 It's the perfect title to finish our list of best Android action games phones and tablets with, don't you think?
 Psssst, we have a Brawl Stars tier list of best brawlers too!
-And if that's not enough, we got a Brawl Stars review, as well as an increasing collection of other Brawl Stars guides!
+And if that's not enough, we got a Brawl Stars review, as well as an increasing collection of other guides!